espebra/scs/README.md

 ## Design principles

 * Keep it simple.
-* Requests can be sent to any of the hosts.
+* Requests can be sent to any of the hosts in the cluster.
 The client will be redirected to one of the replica hosts for that specific request.
-This will provide high availability when used with anycast and/or IP failover.
+This will provide high availability and avoid bottlenecks when used with anycast and/or IP failover.
-* Automatic rebalancing if hosts are down is not necessary.
-It is sufficient to rebalance when hosts are added and/or removed from the configuration file.
 * Stateless is robust.
-* It must be easy to export the objects from scs as regular files allowing them to be imported into another storage solutions.
+* Make sure it's easy to export the objects from scs as regular files allowing them to be imported into other storage solutions.
+Storage lock-in is not acceptable.

 ## Installation